Clandestine1/Visual-Novel/readme.md

 ### Game Instructions
 You dictate the fate of your overnight stay at Binary Assembly.
 Throughout the game you will be asked to make a choice- think carefully and maybe you'll make it out alive.

+There is one way to win, several ways to lose.

+You win by reaching the good ending.
+You lose by reaching any of the bad endings.

 ### Screenshot of Website
 ![](Wireframes/website.png)